Softpanorama

 The less justified a man is in claiming excellence for his own self, the more ready he is to claim all excellence for his nation, his religion, his race or his holy cause....

-That's why true believers want to give up all personal responsibility for their beliefs and actions.
+That's why true believers want to give up all personal responsibility for their beliefs and actions by fervent serving to some obscure ideology or cult.
 Paradoxically, they personally want to be free of the burden of freedom even if they claim that their cause is to defend freedom.
 Such people can be easily commercially exploited.
 In fact, the inside nickname for this type of selling among marketing professionals is, "sell it by zealot!"
-Therefore it is important objectively discuss the ideological dimension of "Linux vs. Solaris" debate and the specifics of open source marketing which reminds me typical PR of anarchist organizations.
+Therefore it is important objectively discuss the ideological dimension of "Linux vs. Solaris" debate and the specifics of open source marketing which reminds me typical PR of anarchist organizations as well as recruitment drives of high demand cults on university grounds.
 See brilliant satire Penguin Suicide Bombers in which author enumerates several interesting and controversial properties of open source PR which are identical to methods used by anarchist organizations for last hundred years and which he incorrectly but acceptably for satire exaggerates to "primary characteristics or traits of the open source movement":

 We should never underestimate the potential danger of fanatical followers of any social moment and the True-believer syndrome .
 While such people will gladly work and, sometimes, even die for their holy cause it is not a true devotion, it is just a substitute for their lost faith in themselves and offers them a substitute for individual self-esteem.
-All high demand cults are composed mainly of true believers but you can find some examples anywhere: in politics, churches, businesses, technology, etc.
+All high demand cults are composed mainly of true believers, but you can find some examples anywhere: in politics, churches, businesses, technology, etc.

 Researchers who investigated high demand cults were surprised to discover than when such cults receive a major shock -- a prophecy fails to come true, a grave moral flaw of the founder is revealed -- they paradoxically come back stronger than before, with increased belief and fanaticism.
 The Jehovah's Witnesses placed Armageddon in 1975, based on Biblical calculations; 1975 passed but they still doing strong.
 Similarly Unarius Academy of Science cult survived the nonappearance of an intergalactic spacefleet in 1975 and 2001 (the Wikipedia article mentions only a failed prophecy in 2001).